 City council approved Open Space Division getting 3 new positions dedicated to bosque management.
 Capacity has been a bottleneck.
 Two of the 3 are brand new positions (being developed) and the other is a Forester position (existing)

-Should be receiving GSA report for long term habitat action plan.
+Should be receiving GeoSystems Analysis, Inc. (GSA) report for long term habitat action plan.

 Additional thinning needed and planting natives.
-An addition 200 acres needs work.
+An additional 200 acres needs work.
 Developing a new prescription with State Forestry (hazardous fuels mitigation project).

 Working with many partners (MRGCD, USACE, BOR, local fire departments) to remove jetty jacks.
-These present a safety issue esp. at night (due to unseen wires).
+These present a safety issue especially at night (due to unseen wires).
 Jetty jack removal efforts discussed by EC.
 This needs to be coordinated.
 Some jetty jacks are still serving a purpose (for example at RM 163 Project site).

 There have been several small fires that have NOT gotten out of control due to effective response.